Nov 22, 2024

 by Christopher Hazlehurst | Mar 22, 2022

-amazon worker in warehouse Photo Source: (Thomas Samson/AFP via Getty Images)
+A warehouse worker organizes Amazon packages on a conveyor belt.
+Photo Source: (Thomas Samson/AFP via Getty Images)

 Any lawyer will tell you that the proper venue can make or break a case.
 Some jurisdictions are extremely favorable to certain parties, while others can be downright hostile.
 California courts tend to be very protective of workers and employee rights, and they tend to be less sensitive to corporate interests.
 Employers sued in California will do anything in their power to have a case moved to a different state or, failing that, removed to federal court.
 The same inclination applies to class actions, when employers face claims from hundreds or thousands of employees.
 Recently, Amazon was able to successfully have a wage and hour class action removed to federal court based on the federal Class Action Fairness Act of 2005.